Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 56.5-point total in four of 10 games this season.
+- Kansas City and its opponents have gone over the current 56-point total in four of 10 games (40%) this season.

-- The two teams combine to score 57.8 points per game, 1.3 more than the over/under in this contest.
+- Dallas has combined with its opponents to score more than 56 points in five of nine games this season.

+- Sunday's total is 1.8 points lower than the two team's combined 57.8 points per game average.

-- The 45.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 56.5 over/under in this contest.
+- The 45.8 combined points per game that these two squads have allowed this season are 10.2 fewer than the 56 total in this contest.

-- The average total in Chiefs games this season is 53.8, 2.7 points fewer than Sunday's total of 56.5.
+- The average total in Chiefs games this season is 53.8, 2.2 points fewer than Sunday's over/under of 56.

-- The 52.0 PPG average total in Cowboys games this season is 4.5 points fewer than this game's over/under.
+- The 56 over/under in this game is 4.0 points higher than the 52.0 average total in Cowboys games this season.

 Chiefs stats and trends

-- Kansas City has three wins against the spread in 10 games this year.
+- Kansas City has three wins against the spread in 10 games this season.

-- The Chiefs are 3-7 ATS when favored by 2.5 points or more this season.
+- The Chiefs have been favored by 2.5 points or more 10 times this season and are 3-7 ATS in those games.

-- Kansas City's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Kansas City has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).

-- When Kansas City puts up more than 21.7 points, it is 3-3 against the spread and 4-2 overall.
+- When Kansas City scores more than 21.7 points, it is 3-3 against the spread and 4-2 overall.

-- In games that Kansas City picks up more than 354.0 yards, the team is 3-5 against the spread and 5-3 overall.
+- Kansas City is 3-5 against the spread and 5-3 overall when the team picks up over 354.0 yards.

-- The Chiefs have turned the ball over three more times (20 total) than the Cowboys have forced a turnover (17) this season.
+- The Chiefs have turned the ball over 20 times this season, three more turnovers than the Cowboys have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Cowboys.